-B.1.1 Three (3) Whereabouts Failures by an Athlete within any 12-month period amount to an antidoping rule violation under Code Article 2.4.
+B.1.1 Three (3) Whereabouts Failures by an Athlete within any 12-month period amount to an anti- doping rule violation under Code Article 2.4.
 The Whereabouts Failures may be any combination of Filing Failures and/or Missed Tests declared in accordance with Article B.3 and adding up to three (3) in total.

-[Comment to Article B.1.1: While a single Whereabouts Failure will not amount to an anti-doping rule violation under Code Article 2.4, depending on the facts, it could amount to an anti-doping rule violation under Code Article 2.3 (Evading Sample Collection) and/or Code Article 2.5 (Tampering or Attempted Tampering with Doping Control).]
+[Comment to Article B.1.1: While a single Whereabouts Failure will not amount to an antidoping rule violation under Code Article 2.4, depending ondependingon the facts, it could amount to an anti- doping rule violation under Code Article 2.3 (Evading Sample Collection) and/or Code Article 2.5 (Tampering or Attempted Tampering with Doping Control).]

-- B.1.2 The 12-month period referred to in Code Article 2.4 starts to run on the date that an Athlete commits the first Whereabouts Failure being relied upon in support of the allegation of a violation of Code Article 2.4.
+- 2-month period referred to in Code Article 2.4 starts to run on the date that an Athlete violation of Code Article 2.4.
 If two (2) more Whereabouts Failures occur during the ensuing 12-month period, then Code Article 2.4 anti-doping rule violation is committed, irrespective of any Samples successfully collected from the Athlete during that 12-month period.
-However, if an Athlete who has committed one (1) Whereabouts Failure does not go on to commit a further two (2) Whereabouts Failures within the 12-months, at the end of that 12-month period, the first Whereabouts Failure "expires" for purposes of Code Article 2.4, and a new 12-month period begins to run from the date of their next Whereabouts Failure. - B.1.3 For purposes of determining whether a Whereabouts Failure has occurred within the 12-month period referred to in Code Article 2.4: - a) A Filing Failure will be deemed to have occurred (i) where the Athlete fails to provide complete information in due time in advance of an upcoming quarter, on the first day of that quarter, and (ii) where any information provided by the Athlete (whether in advance of the quarter or by way of update) transpires to be inaccurate, on the (first) date on which such information can be shown to be inaccurate; and - b) A Missed Test will be deemed to have occurred on the date that the Sample collection was unsuccessfully attempted. - B.1.4 Whereabouts Failures committed by the Athlete prior to retirement as defined in Article 4.8.7.3 of the International Standard for Testing and Investigations may be combined, for purposes of Code Article 2.4, with Whereabouts Failures committed by the Athlete after the Athlete again becomes available for Out-of-Competition Testing.
+However, if an Athlete who has committed one (1) Whereabouts Failure does not go on to commit a further two (2) Whereabouts Failures within the 12-months, at the end of that 12- month period, the first Whereabouts Failure "expires" for purposes of Code Article 2.4, and a new 12-month period begins to run from the date of their next Whereabouts Failure. - B.1.3 For purposes of determining whether a Whereabouts Failure has occurred within the 12-month period referred to in Code Article 2.4: - a) A Filing Failure will be deemed to have occurred (i) where the Athlete fails to provide complete information in due time in advance of an upcoming quarter, on the first day of that quarter, and (ii) where any information provided by the Athlete (whether in advance of the quarter or by way of update) transpires to be inaccurate, on the (first) date on which such information can be shown to be inaccurate; and - b) A Missed Test will be deemed to have occurred on the date that the Sample collection was unsuccessfully attempted. - B.1.4 Whereabouts Failures committed by the Athlete prior to retirement as defined in Article 4.8.7.3 of the International Standard for Testing and Investigations may be combined, for purposes of Code Article 2.4, with Whereabouts Failures committed by the Athlete after the Athlete again becomes available for Out-of-Competition Testing.